shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

     only:
         - master
     before_script:
-        # First we need to execute all commands, that are defined in the `configureSSHAgent` variable.
+        # First, we need to execute all commands that are defined in the `configureSSHAgent` variable.
         - *configureSSHAgent
-        # In order to use Deployer for our deployment, it needs to be installed globally via composer.
+        # To use Deployer for our deployment, it needs to be installed globally via composer.
         - composer global require deployer/deployer
     script:
-        # This command starts the workflow, that is defined in the `deploy` task in the `deploy.php`.
+        # This command starts the workflow that is defined in the `deploy` task in the `deploy.php`.
-        # `production` is the stage, that was defined in the `host` in the `deploy.php`
+        # `production` is the stage that was defined in the `host` in the `deploy.php`
         - dep deploy production

-    # This tells the GitLab Runner to download (`policy: pull`) the `vendor` directory, which was contains all composer
+    # This tells the GitLab Runner to download (`policy: pull`) the `vendor` directory, which contains all composer
-    # dependencies into the runner's workspace, before the job starts.
+    # dependencies into the runner's workspace before the job starts.
     # The cache entry was created by the `Install dependencies` job.
     cache:
         key: ${CI_COMMIT_REF_SLUG}